We're open to anyone who loves to sing

 (When we return to physical sessions, we will organise concerts instead of remote recordings.
 Full details of these will be made available nearer the time.
 For a flavour of what we used to do before the pandemic, see this page).

 We start each season with a few "welcome" sessions for new singers, then we get into the main weekly sessions.
 These run on Tuesday, Wednesday and Thursday evenings, with very occasional Saturday afternoons (all sessions are optional).
 Timings vary from session to session, but weekday sessions will be between 6:30pm and 9:30pm, and weekend sessions will be between 2pm and 5:30pm.
-Most sessions last between 75 and 90 minutes (weekend sessions are longer, but only happen occasionally).
+Most sessions last between 75 and 90 minutes (weekend sessions can be longer, but only happen occasionally).
 We vary the times for the sessions to make them available to as many people as possible - if you can't make an early start (6:30pm), we'll have some sessions that start later, and vice versa.

 Dates for our current/upcoming season are available here.